 Making the abstract human.

-Ciao!
-My name is Simone (he/him), and I am a science communicator and recovering mathematician.
-I have a PhD in mathematics from the Cluster of Excellence Mathematics Münster, where I was also doctoral representative and court jester.
-I am currently completing a specialization in science communication at the International School for Advanced Studies (SISSA) in Trieste, Italy.
+đź‘‹ Ciao!
+My name is Simone (he/him), and I am a freelance science communicator.
+I have a PhD in mathematics from the Cluster of Excellence Mathematics MĂĽnster, where I was also doctoral representative and court jester.
+I am currently completing a specialisation in science communication at the International School for Advanced Studies (SISSA) in Trieste, Italy.

 Projects